-Svitolina into quarters with win over Kasatkina
+Mum Svitolina 'feeling 17 again' as she reaches quarters

 |Coverage: Live text and radio commentaries of selected matches across BBC Radio 5 Sports Extra, the BBC Sport website and app

-Ukraine's Elina Svitolina reached the French Open quarter-finals as her first Grand Slam since becoming a mother continued in dream fashion.
+Ukraine's Elina Svitolina says she "feels 17 again" after reaching the French Open quarter-finals in her first Grand Slam since becoming a mother.

 The former world number three beat Russian ninth seed Daria Kasatkina 6-4 7-6 (7-5) to reach the last eight.

-"I didn't dream about this when I was giving birth in October last year.
+"Of course, personally I put kind of pressure on myself because I want to win a Grand Slam.
+This is the ultimate goal for me," she said.

-"It's unbelievable for me to be able to compete here...
-Hopefully I can push further - I'm really motivated to give my everything for the next matches."
+"But definitely not the pressure from outside.
+I feel almost like I'm 17 again coming on the tour fresh.
+I'm not defending any [ranking] points."

-Svitolina, who is chasing a first Grand Slam title, will next face second seed Aryna Sabalenka, of Belarus, or American former US Open champion Sloane Stephens, who play in Sunday's night session.
+Svitolina, who is chasing a first Grand Slam title, will next face Belarusian second seed Aryna Sabalenka or American Sloane Stephens, who reached the 2018 final on the Paris clay.

-The 28-year-old Ukrainian raced to a 4-1 lead to take early control against Kasatkina and, even though the Russian got one of the breaks back, Svitolina served out the opening set.
+The Ukrainian's run also comes in her first appearance at a major since Russia invaded her country in February 2022.

-A semi-finalist in Paris last year, 26-year-old Kasatkina broke first in the second set but Svitolina fought back to lead 5-4 but then failed to serve out the match.
+Svitolina did not shake hands with Kasatkina, but said she acknowledged the 26-year-old Russian at the end of the match because she has been "brave" to criticise her nation's actions.

 Earlier on Sunday, Russia's Anastasia Pavlyuchenkova, a runner-up at the 2021 French Open, fought back from a set down to beat Belgian 28th seed Elise Mertens 3-6 7-6 (7-3) 6-3.